buildit/twig-infrastructure/README.md

 ## Maintenance
+### Logging
+ECS is automatically configured to capture application logs in CloudWatch Logs.
+The logs are accessible in the AWS Console or with the CLI.
+The log groups for the applications are named following the same convention as other stack resources, e.g. `buildit-twig-production-app-twig-api-master`.

+### Updating the environments
 Except in very unlikely and unusual circumstances _all infrastructure/build changes should be made via CloudFormation updates_ either by submitting template file changes via the appropriate make command, or by changing parameters in the existing CloudFormation stacks using the console.
 Failure to do so will cause the running environment(s) to diverge